tgrants/dev-vm-ansible/README.md

 #### Create the virtual machine

 * Create a [Virtualbox](https://www.virtualbox.org/) VM
+	* At least 2 GiB RAM is recommended for using an IDE and a browser at the same time
 	* A 20 GB VDI disk should be enough, adjust for your requirements
 * Install [Debian](https://www.debian.org/)
 	* Set the hostname e.g. *devvm*